 Also, a SMART fitness goal should be measurable.
 The measurement could be a quantity, like body weight.
 Or a quality, like being lean and muscular.

 The important thing is that you clearly define what success looks like.
-And you’re able to tell if you’re moving in the right direction.
+And you can tell if you’re moving in the right direction.
 In other words, assign a value to your goal and track your progress.

 Always remember, “You can’t improve what you don’t measure.”

 Of course, your fitness goal needs to be realistic.
 Keep in mind what’s physically possible.
-And understand your starting point in relation to your endpoint.
+And understand your starting point relative to your endpoint.

 Likewise, you shouldn’t expect to go from flab to fit in 30 days.
-Set small, achievable goals on the way to your fitness peak.
+Instead, set small, achievable goals on the way to your fitness peak.